imakewebthings/waypoints/README.markdown

 ## AMD Module Loader Support

-If you're using an AMD loader like [RequireJS](http://requirejs.org/), Waypoints registers itself as a named module, `'waypoints'`.
-Shortcut scripts are anonymous modules.
+If you're using an AMD loader like [RequireJS](http://requirejs.org/), Waypoints and Shortcut scripts register themselves as anonymous modules.

 ## Development Environment